Q: Why a truck camper ?

-A: We don’t think of it as small at all.
-The vast majority of people travelling overland like this are in SUV’s with roof top tents ( invariably Toyota LandCruisers or LandRover Defenders ).
+A: The vast majority of people travelling overland like this are in SUV’s with roof top tents ( often Toyota LandCruisers or LandRover Defenders ).
 Many on motorcycles as well.
 We have even met people cycling and walking the Pan American Highway !
 We wanted something bigger, more comfortable in inclement weather and more secure than a roof top tent but not as big as a traditional North American “RV” – which are completely impractical for rough, narrow Central/South American roads and difficult / expensive to ship.
 The truck camper seemed like a good compromise in the “driveability vs liveability” debate.
 So far we have found it very comfortable and have adapted to its compact dimensions

-Q: How long will it take to get to the bottom of South America?
+Q: How long did it take to get to the bottom of South America?

-Not exactly sure but most folks we speak to that have done this trip spend at least a year.
-It’s over 23,000km’s direct from Kelowna to Ushuaia, and of course we won’t be going direct – there will be lots of detours!
+Most folks we speak to that have done this trip spend at least a year getting there.
+It’s over 23,000km’s direct from Kelowna to Ushuaia, and of course we did not go direct – there were lots of detours!
 It took us almost a year to reach the bottom then several more months returning to Buenos Aires before shipping home.
 And we had been to many places before which made it faster for us.

 Q: How is your Spanish ?